 The Foundation uses formal budgetary integration as a management control device during the year.
-Budgeted amounts included in the Statement of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual include the original adopted budget amounts and the final amended budget amounts.
-The original budget, which was adopted on November 4, 2021, was based on estimated revenues, estimated expenses, and other financial information known to the Foundation at the time of the budget's adoption.
+Budgeted amounts included in the Statement of Revenues, Expenditures, and Changes in Fund Balances-Budget and Actual include the original adopted budget amounts and the final amended budget amounts.
+The original budget, which was adopted on October 6, 2022, was based on estimated revenues, estimated expenses, and other financial information known to the Foundation at the time of the budget's adoption.
 Amendments to the original budget are made throughout the year as changes in operations, expected funding levels, and estimated expenditures occur.
 The final amended budget is prepared at the time the Foundation anticipates no additional significant increases or decreases in revenues and expenses for the year and no expected changes in operations.
-The budget for the 2022 fiscal year was amended on November 3, 2022.
+The final budget amendment was made on November 9, 2023.